 If you require a call back from a GP in the morning please ring between 8.00-11.00.

 Anything inbetween these times is for urgent requests only and will be dealt with by the Duty Doctor and possibly not the doctor of your choice.

-If you are unable to ring during these times, you may like to use the askmy GP option where you can give a brief description of your symptoms and a GP will contact you either by telephone or email.
+If you are unable to ring or accept a return call, you may like to use the askmy GP option where you can give a brief description of your symptoms and a GP will contact you either by telephone or email.

 On the day you have a medical problem, ring us in the usual way and our reception staff will take your name, best telephone number to contact you on and ask you in confidence what is the nature of your problem.